 “We teach the students a philosophy based on the book ‘Gifts of the Heart’ by Karen Oman,” Munson said.
 “We’re giving out blankets, and we’re giving from our heart.”

 Once a year, the middle school has a day of service to make the blankets.
-The event takes up the entire school day, and four to six people per blanket are assigned to tying blanket fabrics together.
+The event takes up half of the school day, and four to six people per blanket are assigned to tying blanket fabrics together.

 “The kids love it.
 We have a fantastic day,” Munson said.
 “They get really excited when they are able to bring in fleece donations.”